tam1411/PortlandStateJavaSummer2022/phonebill/src/main/resources/edu/pdx/cs410J/tn27/README.txt

 Tam Nguyen

 Content of the program
-1. The program is about pretty print to file with new concept of phone bill.
-2.The program also focuses on print the information provided on the command line argument nicely.
-3.In order to add a phone call to the phone bill, user has to put valid information in the correct format and order.
-4.If there is any error in the input, the program will displace an error message and exit.
-5. This is how the command line arguments will need to look like.
+Program focuses on the interaction between Java program and web server.
+When user type on the command line some valid information such as customer name, phone calls numbers, date, time, the program will support web browser to get and post information.
+Here is the usage on how user can type in.
-"usage: java -jar target/phonebill-2022.0.0.jar [options] <args>\n" +
+usage: java -jar target/phonebill-2022.0.0.jar [options] <args>
-                  "args are (in this order):\n" +
+args are (in this order):
-                  "customer: Person whose phone bill we arere modeling\n" + "callerNumber: Phone number of caller\n" +
-                  "calleeNumber: Phone number of person who was called\n" + "begin Date and time call began (12-hour time "am/pm")\n" + "end Date and time call ended (12-hour time " am/pm")\n" + "options are (options may appear in any order):\n" + "-textFile file : Where to read/write the phone bill\n" +
+customer         Person whose phone bill we’re modeling callerNumber     Phone number of caller calleeNumber     Phone number of person who was called begin            Date and time call began end              Date and time call ended options are (options may appear in any order):
-                  "-print : Prints a description of the new phone call\n" + "-README : Prints a README for this project and exits"
+-host hostname   Host computer on which the server runs -port port       Port on which the server is listening -search          Phone calls should be searched for -print           Prints a description of the new phone call -README          Prints a README for this project and exits

+Any errors in the arguments will lead to stop the program.